 The Company has a \$150 million secured revolving development property credit facility with KeyBank, National Association (as agent) and several other banks, pursuant to which the Company has pledged certain of its development projects and redevelopment properties as collateral for borrowings thereunder.
 The facility, as amended, is expandable to \$250 million, subject to certain conditions, including acceptable collateral, and will expire in June 2011, subject to a one-year extension option.
 Borrowings under the facility bear interest at the Company's option at either LIBOR or the agent bank's prime rate, plus a spread of 225 bps or 75 bps, respectively.
-Advances under the facility are calculated at the least of 70% of aggregate project costs, 70% of "as stabilized" appraised values, or costs incurred in excess of a 30% equipre equirement on the part of the Company.
-The facility also requires an unused portion facility, the Company must meet certain pre-leasing and other conditions.
-Borrowings outstanding under the facility aggregated \$69.7 million at December 31, 2009, and such borrowings bore interest at rate of 2.5% per annum.
+Advances under the facility are calculated at the least of 70% of aggregate project costs, 70% of "as stabilized" appraised values, or costs incurred in excess of a 30% equity requirement on the part of the Company.
+The facility also requires an unused portion fee of 15 bps.
+This facility has been and will be used to fund in part the Company's and certain joint ventures' development activities.
+In order to draw funds under this construction facility, the Company must meet certain pre-leasing and other conditions.
+Borrowings outstanding under the facility aggregated \$69.7 million at December 31, 2009, and such borrowings bore interest at a rate of 2.5% per annum.
 As of December 31, 2009, the Company was in compliance with the financial covenants and financial statement ratios required by the terms of the secured revolving development property credit facility.